Mc-Zen/zero/README.md

     number, e.g., 2.34 → 2.3 and 2.36 → 2.4.
   - `"down"`: Always rounds down, e.g., 2.38 → 2.3 and 2.30 → 2.3.
   - `"up"`: Always rounds up, e.g., 2.32 → 2.4 and 2.30 → 2.3.
+- `ties: str = "away-from-zero"` : How to round ties, i.e., when the digit at the rounding position is 5.
+  - `"away-from-zero"`: Always round ties away from zero.
+This is also the behaviour of `calc.round`.
+  - `"towards-zero"`: The opposite of `"away-from-zero"`, always round ties towards zero.
+  - `"towards-infinity"`: Always round ties up, towards infinity, e.g., 12.5 → 13 and −12.5 → −12.
+  - `"towards-negative-infinity"`: Always round ties down, towards negative infinity, e.g., 12.5 → 12 and −12.5 → −13.
+  - `"to-even"`: Rounds to the nearest even number, e.g., 12.5 → 12 and 13.5 → 14.
+This is the default rounding mode used in IEEE 754 floating point operations.
+  - `"to-odd"`: Rounds to the nearest odd number, e.g., 12.5 → 13 and 13.5 → 13.

 ### Specifying Uncertainties